 Many in cycling thought Mark Cavendish’s incredible career was going to fizzle out, with some winless years before he eventually wasn’t able to secure a contract.
-That scenario nearly came true, but thanks to a one-year deal with Deceuninck Quick-Step and some brilliant form in the Tour of Turkey, Cav has made it very clear that he’s far from done yet.
+That scenario nearly came true, but thanks to a one-year deal with Deceuninck Quick-Step and an incredible victory on stage four of the 2021 Tour de France to mark his 31st TDF stage win, Cav has made it very clear that he’s far from done yet.

 The move back to Deceuninck Quick-Step was one that Cavendish has described as like coming home, and he’s also back with the bike brand which he found so much Tour de France sprint success with.
 Specialized has been a Quick-Step sponsor for a number of years now, and Cavendish made no secret of the fact that he was happy to be back aboard a Specialized; but he's been gone a while and in that time, quite a few changes have taken place.
 Here’s everything that's different between his 2014 race bike and the current 2021 offering...

 Before we get into the detail of the Venge vs Tarmac debate, Cav’s final bike from Specialized was actually the 2015 S-Works Venge Vias.
 Rumour has it that he wasn’t much of a fan of the Vias, and we’d also much rather take a look at his custom 2014 Venge.
 In our eyes, it’s a nicer-looking bike.

 On with the bikes, and the biggest change for Cav is the absence of the Venge as a race bike option.
 Specialized-sponsored teams are only being given the S-Works Tarmac SL7 for 2021, with the American brand saying that the SL7 is pretty much on a par with the Venge in terms of speed while also being lighter.
 The public can still buy the Venge as a frameset, but you won’t find the pros racing it.